When you purchase through links on our site, we may earn an affiliate commission. Details.

 Tips for Making Doodh Pak

-• The rice can burn easily.
-Add ghee to the rice before adding the rice to the milk to make sure the rice doesn’t stick to the pan.
+• When making doodh pak, the rice can burn easily.
+Add ghee to the rice before adding the rice to the milk to ensure the rice does not stick to the pan.

-• Brush the pan with ghee before adding the milk (see video), let it come to a boil without it burning.
-Only have to start stirring once the rice is added.
+• Brush the pan with ghee before adding the milk (see video).
+Let it come to a boil without stirring.
+You only have to start stirring once the rice is added.

 • Make sure to stir continuously while the rice is boiling (about 20 minutes).
 Scrape the sides and scrape the bottom, I like to stir in a zigzag motion and scrape the sides each time.